yeonsoochung/corp-favorita/README.md

-# Corporación Favorita: Analysis of on-promo sales at a large Ecuadorian grocery chain
+# Corporación Favorita: Analysis of On-Promo Sales at a Large Ecuadorian Grocery Chain

 Corporación Favorita provided sales data ranging from 2013 to 2017.
 The data includes information on stores, items, number of units sold, items sold on promo, number of transactions at specific store/date pairs (no transaction data at the itemized level), and oil prices, which have a significant impact on Ecuador's economy.
 The "On Promotion" data is given as True/False, and I filtered out its null values, which truncated the data set's date range to Apr.
 2014 - Aug.
 2017.